labilezhu/istio-insider-en/docs/source/dev-istio/dev-istio-proxy/debug-istio-proxy/debug-istio-proxy.md

 It took me 3 hours to build it on my 2 cores CPU and 64GB ram machine.
 More core will be faster.

-You can check the output ELF after build finished：
+You can check the output ELF after build finished:

 ```bash
 ## goto istio-proxy-builder container
 docker exec -it istio-proxy-builder bash